-Specifies a list of addresses which require responses to use case-insensitive compression.
+This specifies a list of addresses which require responses to use case-insensitive compression.
 This ACL can be used when named needs to work with clients that do not comply with the requirement in RFC 1034 to use case-insensitive name comparisons when checking for matching domain names.

-If left undefined, the ACL defaults to none: case-insensitive compression will be used for all clients.
-If the ACL is defined and matches a client, then case will be ignored when compressing domain names in DNS responses sent to that client.
+If left undefined, the ACL defaults to none: case-insensitive compression is used for all clients.
+If the ACL is defined and matches a client, case is ignored when compressing domain names in DNS responses sent to that client.

-This can result in slightly smaller responses: if a response contains the names "example.com" and "example.COM", case-insensitive compression would treat the second one as a duplicate.
-It also ensures that the case of the query name exactly matches the case of the owner names of returned records, rather than matching the case of the records entered in the zone file.
+This can result in slightly smaller responses; if a response contains the names "example.com" and "example.COM", case-insensitive compression treats the second one as a duplicate.
+It also ensures that the case of the query name exactly matches the case of the owner names of returned records, rather than matches the case of the records entered in the zone file.
 This allows responses to exactly match the query, which is required by some clients due to incorrect use of case-sensitive comparisons.